nllz/IRTF-HRPC/draft-methodology.md

 Current status:
 ---------------
-Expected Outcome: A first list of concepts, which definitions should be improved and further aligned with existing RFCs, is being publish as ID: []
+Expected Outcome: A first list of concepts, which definitions should be improved and further aligned with existing RFCs, is being publish as {{ID}}